Global Church Network

 Global Church Network is an incorporated educational, networking and strategic resource for evangelical leadership.
 The headquarters is in Melbourne, Florida.

 History

 It was founded in 2002 by Bill Bright, the late founder and chairman of Campus Crusade for Christ, and James O. Davis, founder of Cutting Edge International.
 Over the next decade GPN hopes to help five million churches to be planted and, in their own words, "win 1 billion people to Christ worldwide".
 It is based in Orlando, Florida, and boasts 800,000 members worldwide.

 In 2003, it had 800,000 members, and Billion Soul Network formed in 2007, with a membership of 475,000 churches worldwide.

-Former NYC Mayor, Rudy Giuliani, has been a conference speaker and proponent of the movement.
+Former New York City Mayor Rudy Giuliani has been a conference speaker and proponent of the movement.

 Driving forces propelling the movement forward include conferences, books and significant prayer initiatives.

 Over two hundred church denominations now participate in the movement.

 Mission and strategic approach

 GPN's current mission is "Helping to network, train and focus the church for the fulfilment of the Great Commission".
 It has a goal of carrying out that vision to the extent that five million churches are planted around the world and a billion people are converted.

 GPN offers curriculum to help church pastors develop ministry skills, Biblical knowledge, and spiritual maturity.
 It helps provide its members with information and networking on church planting issues, and provides resources for participatory churches.

 Bishop Kenneth Ulmer of Faith Central said "We have been given the opportunity to reach, win and disciple a billion souls for Jesus Christ."